nopnop2002/esp-idf-ssd1306/esp32s2_multi_pcb/README.md

 ![esp32s2-pcb-4](https://github.com/nopnop2002/esp-idf-ssd1306/assets/6020549/8ebc94ee-1ff9-4591-a0a5-3057ea397bf2)

 You can download the Garba file from [here](https://www.pcbway.com/project/shareproject/esp32s2_ssd1306_multi_pcb_2d6e5b26.html).
-You can order by yourself on Elecrow/FusionPCB/PCBWay using ESP32S2+SSD1306_PCBWay Community.zip.
+You can order by yourself on Elecrow/FusionPCB/PCBWay using zip file.
 I ordered it on 3/31 and it arrived on 4/9.
 You can repeat my order from [here](https://www.pcbway.com/project/shareproject/esp32s2_ssd1306_multi_pcb_2d6e5b26.html).